 While the airlines were devaluing their own currency, the credit card industry was turning to a simpler sort of award: money.
 Discover Card pioneered the concept with its “cash back bonus” in 1986.
 Essentially, customers gained a 1% rebate on the sum total of purchases made with the card each year.

 Eventually, other card issuers—Visa, MasterCard and American Express—began to jump on the cash back bandwagon.
-Nowadays, 1% cash back is the bare minimum offered, while other credit card rewards offer as much as 2% back on all purchases.
-Schwab Bank was the first to offer a 2% card, and others have followed suit, either literally or figuratively.
-For example, the aforementioned Capital One Venture Rewards card offers double “miles” that can easily be redeemed for one cent each as a statement credit towards any travel expense, effectively making it a 2% cash back card.
-In addition, many cards offer an even higher percentage, sometimes as high as 5%, on certain types of expenditures (transportation, restaurants, retailers, etc.) for limited three- or six-month periods.
+Nowadays, 1percent cash back is the bare minimum offered, while other credit card rewards offer as much as 2 percent back on all purchases.
+Schwab Bank was the first to offer a 2 percent card, and others have followed suit, either literally or figuratively.
+For example, the aforementioned Capital One Venture Rewards card offers double “miles” that can easily be redeemed for one cent each as a statement credit towards any travel expense, effectively making it a 2 percent cash back card.
+In addition, many cards offer an even higher percentage, sometimes as high as 5 percent, on certain types of expenditures (transportation, restaurants, retailers, etc.) for limited three- or six-month periods.

 When Miles Make Sense